Dechrissen/website/blog/pokemon-solus-rgb.md

 In addition to the solutions to those core issues, my romhack also features a few other changes.
 Some of these are more cosmetic, and others are closer to the gameplay itself.

 Starting with the cosmetic ones:
-- Some front sprites have been changed to the Yellow variants or the Red/Green JPN variants
+- Some front sprites have been changed to the Yellow variants or the Red/Green JPN variants.
-- The back sprites have been upgraded to 48x48 (higher resolution than vanilla) and now use the Spaceworld 1997 Gold/Silver beta sprites
+- The back sprites have been upgraded to 48x48 (higher resolution than vanilla) and now use the Spaceworld 1997 Gold/Silver beta sprites.
-- A Green version variant is now playable, and features the original mostly-green palette when played on a Game Boy Color
+- A Green version variant is now playable, and features the original mostly-green palette when played on a Game Boy Color.
-- The title screens for all three versions use a new title graphic featuring the "Solus" name
+- The title screens for all three versions use a new title graphic featuring the "Solus" name.

 As far as other new features that have been added that do not fit the "solutions to issues" category, there is one, and it's the restoration of cut content: the Professor Oak battle.